 Figure 4.
-Dry (n=7) and event (n=6) sampling soluble reactive phosphorus as a percentage of total phosphorus at three stormwater monitoring sites draining into Lake Huron along the shoreline of Bayfield, Ontario in 2017. (dry sampling percent soluble reactive phosphorus for Tuyll and Colina were not calculated due to lack of samples; n=3 for event sampling percent soluble reactive phosphorus for both Tuyll and Colina as samples could only be collected on three event sampling dates).
+Dry (n=7) and event (n=5) sampling soluble reactive phosphorus as a percentage of total phosphorus at one stormwater monitoring site draining into Lake Huron along the shoreline of Bayfield, Ontario in 2018.
+Dry and event sampling percent soluble reactive phosphorus for Tuyll and Colina were not calculated due to lack of samples.